Tony Peña Jr.: Boston Red Sox

 On January 5, 2011, Peña signed a minor league contract with the Boston Red Sox.

 Vaqueros Laguna

 Pena was released by the Vaqueros Laguna on June 16, 2016.

 Saraperos de Saltillo

 On June 19, 2016, Peña signed with the Saraperos de Saltillo of the Mexican League.

 Olmecas de Tabasco

 On May 19, 2017, Peña was released by the Olmecas de Tabasco of the Mexican League.
 He ultimately would not appear in another professional baseball game.

 Kansas City Royals (second stint)

 On May 30, 2017, Peña signed a minor league deal with the Kansas City Royals.

 Coaching career

-Peña managed the AZL Royals during the 2019 season.
+Peña managed the Arizona League Royals during the 2019 season.

 He was named the bench coach of the Omaha Storm Chasers prior to the 2020 season which ultimately was not played due to the COVID-19 pandemic.
 In January 2021, it was announced that he would join the Royals' big league coaching staff.

 On January 14, 2022, Peña was announced as the manager of the Columbia Fireflies.
+On January 16, 2026, Peña was announced as an infield coordinator within Kansas City's player development department.